 The moment I was born, my parents knew they would do everything in their power to ensure I got an American education.
 The education system in Ethiopia is lacking: facilities are poorly funded, school supplies are low, and teachers aren't qualified.
 I knew that I had to give back to the children who share my origin, children who won't get the same opportunities as me.
 Education for Ethiopia is my outlet to accomplish this.
 I may be the only person these kids have—I refuse to let them down.

-George is 18 and currently lives in Cincinnati, OH where he attends Wyoming High School.
+George is 19 and currently attends Harvard University in Cambridge, MA.
 He has always had a passion for helping others.
 He first entered the world of educational non-profits when he became a tutor at Wordplay Cincy, a center in Northside for kids struggling with basic literacy skills.
 Working hands-on with kids not only taught him about different learning styles, but also made him realize how vital education is in children's lives.
 Through Education for Ethiopia, he strives to reach thousands of kids that have dreams and aspirations yet to be discovered.

 My dad grew up in a small village in China.
 His family made a living as farmers, he considered eggs to be a luxury, and his sister, being a girl, couldn't go to school.
 Every day he made the three-mile trek to school and worked his butt off to be in the top of his class.
 Once in college, he outscored everyone in his department when he took his graduate entrance exam, granting him admission to an American university.